 Keep your distance

-The CDC has mandated that all international travelers present a negative COVID-19 test before they’re permitted to board their flight to the United States.
+The CDC has mandated that all international travelers present a negative Covid test before theyre permitted to board their flight to the United States.
 What will you do if someone tests positive?

-Know the COVID-19 policies of every resort, hotel, or lodging accommodations you book.
-Some places may even offer on-site COVID-19 tests, while others might let you quarantine for free if you test positive toward the end of your trip.
+Know the Covid policies of every resort, hotel, or lodging accommodations you book.
+Some places may even offer on-site Covid tests, while others might let you quarantine for free if you test positive toward the end of your trip.

 Consider renting a vacation home for spring break